 5. Arugula

 Arugula is a spicy salad green with a unique peppery taste.
-Arugula is very easy to grow from seed and tends to find a welcoming place into most raised bed gardens.
+Arugula is very easy to grow from seed and tends to find a welcoming place in most raised bed gardens.
 While you may not need rows upon rows of this leafy green, a bit of it can liven up a salad, pasta, egg dish, or even a pizza!
 Yum!

 6. Onions

 Bulb onions are generally grown in raised beds from small baby onion bulbs called sets.
 Many gardeners like to grow their onions in a different raised bed each year to minimize transmission of some of the mildew and rot diseases that can affect onions.
 The well-drained soil of raised beds can also help keep rot diseases at bay.
 Look for onion sets locally that grow well in your area.
-Some favourites are:
+Some favorites are:

-- Walla Walla Onion
+• Walla Walla Onion

-- Texas Super Sweet Onion
+• Texas Super Sweet Onion

-- Valencia Spanish Onion
+• Valencia Spanish Onion

-- Southern Belle Red Onion
+• Southern Belle Red Onion

 7. Kale